 If the software you wish to purchase is not on this list, there is a list of vendors offering educational discounts for faculty and staff purchases.

 C) For computer accessories and peripherals, you may use the vendor of your choice.
-These items are also available from any of the state contract vendors for office supplies.
-Be cautious of scams when purchasing Ink and Toner Cartridges.
+These items are also available from several of the uShop catalogs.
 If you would like a recommendation on which vendor to use, please consult Purchasing.

 - Late statement – Less than 30 days

 - Other infractions deemed as minor by the Director of Purchasing Services.

 1st offence: Card is frozen when error is discovered and remains frozen until correction is received by Administrator.